 There’s the vintage-store-come-plant-shop.
 There’s a quirky store with the name This Is Not A Butchers.
 And staying with Brighton’s passion for all things vegan, there’s Eden – the vegan perfumerie that promises to match your favourite big name fragrance to one of their vegan alternatives.

 Brighton is known for its plethora of organic foodie stores, vege cafes, delis, coffee shops, restaurants and more, but if you’re only there for a day, it might be hard to know where to start!
+One of my fave Brighton activities was the food tour we went on.
 Angela from Brighton Food Tours showed us some amazing places that I never would have found on my own.
 From fun flavours of tea at Bluebird Tea Company and delicious crisp Belgian fries at BeFries, to 100% organic chocolate at Rainbow Organic Chocolates and fresh oysters at English’s, it was a great way to get to grips with the city’s eclectic food scene.